 I took a deep breath and went to uncock the gun.
 And I couldn’t.
 It was stuck and after trying for a while, I could not get it to uncock.
 I did not sleep all night knowing I had a cocked gun in my house that could really hurt someone.
 Including me.

 The next day, after my friend came over and uncocked it, I sold the gun and never looked back.
 But I still firmly believed that everyone had a right to protect themselves and their property.

 Sometimes, all the training in the world still does not make you a good gun owner.
 I have not owned a gun since.

 Now that I am raising children and living in the country, my thoughts on guns have changed a little.
 Probably a little more dramatically than they should for an educated woman who knows that well trained, intelligent people have a right to protect what is theirs.
 But when I walk into a house and I know there is a gun safe or that the homeowner has a gun locked in a safe box way up high in the back of their closet, the hair stands up on the back of my neck.

 Having lost family relatives to gun ‘accidents’ and watched story after story after story on the news about little ones who have gotten into that box, guns seem a little more unnecessary than I used to think.
-And I hope will all of my heart than none of the people I know that have guns will lose a precious family member to an accident.
+And I hope with all of my heart than none of the people I know that have guns will lose a precious family member to an accident.

 The problem with guns is that they offer an instant way to end a life.
 One bullet can kill in so many places on the body.
 Premeditation is not needed to shoot someone.
 And in the cases of people who have a hard time controlling their emotions, guns are too available and too easy.
 I bet if you ask people who have shot and killed in rage if they meant to do it, many would say no.